aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/150-task-2/100-create-the-control.md

 This tells the framework the source code for the product comes from the _{{% param codecommit_repo_branch %}}_ branch of a _CodeCommit_ repository of the name _{{% param codecommit_repo_name %}}_.

-We now need to create the CodeCommit repository and add the AWS CloudFormation template we are going to use for our product.
+We now need to create the CodeCommit repository and add the CloudFormation template we are going to use for our product.

 - Navigate to {{% codecommit_link %}}